PrestaShop/prestashop.github.io/news/_posts/2020-03-12-ps17-minor-release-lifecycle.md

 ## Feature Freeze

 Feature freeze means that all features of this version have been done and no new ones may be accepted in its scope.
-The project enters a phase of _stabilization_ whose aim is to identify and fix all regressions before it's released.
+The project enters a phase of _stabilization_ whose aim is to identify and fix all regressions[2] before it's released.

 Once this phase is started, Core maintainers create a git branch from `develop` branch which will carry the work to be done until the release (for 1.7.7.0, the branch name is `1.7.7.x`).
 From this moment on, only bug fixes can be merged into this branch.
 Incidentally, this is also the branch where all future patch versions for this minor version will be developed on (hence the `.x` at the end).